 - Therefore a person cannot be guilty of committing a crime against themselves

-Yet, a very substantial arm of The Apparatus is dedicated to defining and enforcing Victimless Crimes, namely by persecuting drug users and their voluntary associates (dealers, etc.).
+Yet, a very substantial arm of The Apparatus is dedicated to defining and enforcing Victimless Crimes, for example by persecuting drug users and their voluntary associates (dealers, etc.).

-The falsity of drug laws is evident any time someone admits to having taken drugs in the past.
+The illegitimacy of drug laws is evident any time someone admits to having taken drugs in the past.
 The very President of the United States admitted to having smoked and inhaled marijuana.
 Why was this man not hauled straight away to jail for admitting to such a crime?
 Technically because the law is only against possession of marijuana, not using it.
 Amazing.
 This is like saying that a rapist is only guilty of rape if caught in the act.
-This world is insane.

-Children are like the early civilized man – Hammurabi, Solon, etc. They are born with the right instincts which must be warped by The Apparatus’ education machine.
+Children are like the early civilized man – Hammurabi, Solon, etc. They are born with the right instincts which must be warped by the education machine.
 But they instinctively understand the truth.
 Their naive questions about morality are threatening and unsettling to their parents.
 Parents can only muster retorts such as “you don’t understand”, or “if only the world were that simple”.
 I pity grown adults who’s minds are lost like this.
-They cannot think for themselves, or if they can they refuse to since to do so would require rebuking decades of received knowledge about morality and justice that they’ve been taught – directly and by osmosis – by The Apparatus.
+They cannot think for themselves, or if they can they refuse to since to do so would require rebuking decades of received knowledge about morality and justice that they’ve been taught – directly and by osmosis.

 I won’t go into great detail about the various arguments for or against anti-drug laws and their efficacy – that has been done elsewhere.
 And its really irrelevant to my point.